wout/dat-metadata-standard/README.md

-# Venster Metadata Standard (Draft)
+# Venster Metadata Standard (Beta)
-A metadata standard for storing distributed on-chain NFTs on Cardano.
+A metadata standard for storing modular on-chain NFTs on Cardano.

-**IMPORTANT**: This document is still a work in progress.

 ## Introduction
 This standard describes the separation of data and logic for on-chain NFTs.
-It is intended for generative on-chain art but it may also apply to other use cases.
+It is intended for generative on-chain art but it may also be suitable for other use cases.
 The main goal is to solve the three problems described below.

 ### **Problem 1**: Storage limit